CleverTap/PushTemplates/README.md

 [(Back to top)](#table-of-contents)

-### Basic Template
+## Basic Template

 Basic Template is the basic push notification received on apps.

 //TODO @vijay add Basic Template Image

-### Auto Carousel Template
+## Auto Carousel Template

-Auto Carousel is an automatic revolving carousel push notification.
+Auto carousel is an automatic revolving carousel push notification.

 //TODO @vijay add Auto Carousel GIF if possible

-### Rating Template
+## Rating Template

 Rating template lets your users give you feedback, this feedback is captures as an event in CleverTap with the rating as the event property so that it can later be actionable.

 //TODO @vijay add Rating template image

-### Product Catalog Template
+## Product Catalog Template

-Product Catalog Template lets you show case different images of a product before the user can decide to click on the "BUY NOW" option which can take them directly to the product via deep links.
+Product catalog template lets you show case different images of a product before the user can decide to click on the "BUY NOW" option which can take them directly to the product via deep links.

 //TODO @vijay add Product Catalog Template GIF if possible

-### Five CTA Template
+## Five Icons Template

-Five CTA Template is a push notification with no text, just 5 icons and a close button which can help your users go directly to the functionality of their choice with a button's click.
+Five icons template is a push notification with no text, just 5 icons and a close button which can help your users go directly to the functionality of their choice with a button's click.

 //TODO @vijay add Five CTA Template Image if possible